observablehq/plot/docs/why-plot.md

 ## Plot is composable

 Simple components can gain power through composition, such as layering multiple [marks](./marks.md) into a single plot.
-But Plot takes the traditional *grammar of graphics* approach to a new level.
-For example, here’s a custom compound mark combining an line, area, and rule:
+Take the traditional *grammar of graphics* approach to a new level with compound marks, such as this one comprising a rule, area, and line:

 ```js
 function arealineY(data, {color, fillOpacity = 0.1, ...options} = {}) {